Transmission of packets on a hierarchical network: Statistics and explosive percolation: The branching hierarchical network and its variants

 \section{The branching hierarchical network and its variants}

 We first discuss the branching, hierarchical networks studied in this paper.
 The original network was set up as a load bearing network, and connectivity strategies were devised to enhance its load bearing properties \cite{janaki}.
-Here, we describe the original $2D$ lattice network model, a critical case of the original lattice, the $V-$ lattice \cite{ajay}, and its two variant load enhancing strategies, strategy-I and strategy-II \cite{janaki}.
+Here, we describe the base $2D$ lattice network model, a critical case of the base lattice, the $V-$ lattice \cite{ajay}, and its two variant load enhancing strategies, strategy-I and strategy-II \cite{janaki}.
 These are shown in the four panels (a), (b), (c), and (d) of Fig. \ref{fig:variants} respectively.
-The original lattice network model has similarities with diverse models of real-world networks like the river network \cite{river} model, the voter model \cite{griffeath}, the cellular-automata model \cite{domany}, and the lung inflation model \cite{suki, suki2}.
+The base lattice network model has similarities with diverse models of real-world networks like the river network \cite{river} model, the voter model \cite{griffeath}, the cellular-automata model \cite{domany}, and the lung inflation model \cite{suki, suki2}.

-The original lattice shown in panel \ref{fig:variants}(a) is, in fact, a critical case of the Coppersmith model for granular media \cite{copper}, and also a model for the river network \cite{river}.
+The lattice shown in panel \ref{fig:variants}(a), which will be referred to as the original lattice henceforth, is, in fact, a critical case of the Coppersmith model for granular media \cite{copper}, and also a model for the river network \cite{river}.
 The lattice is a regular triangular lattice of sites with each site in the top layer having unit capacity.
-A site $i$ at some layer $M$ is connected to one of its two nearest neighbor sites chosen at random in the layer $M+1$.
-The total capacity of site $i$ in the layer $M$ is transmitted to its left neighbor $i_l$, or right neighbor $i_r$, in the layer $M+1$.
-Thus, the capacity of the site in the layer $M$ at the $i$th site, $w(i^M)$, satisfies the stochastic equation
+A site $i$ at some layer $D$ is connected to one of its two nearest neighbor sites chosen at random in the layer $D+1$.
+The total capacity of site $i$ in the layer $D$ is transmitted to its left neighbor $i_l$, or right neighbor $i_r$, in the layer $D+1$.
+Thus, the capacity of the site in the layer $D$ at the $i$th site, $w(i^D)$, satisfies the stochastic equation

-where the quantity $l(i^{M-1}_l,i^M)$ takes the value $1$ if a connection exists between ${\it i^{M-1}_l}$ and ${\it i^{M}}$ and $0$ if otherwise.
+where $D=1,2,\ldots,M$ with $M$ being the lattice side or the total number of layers in the network.
+The quantity $l(i^{D-1}_l,i^D)$ in Eq. $1$ takes the value $1$ if a connection exists between ${\it i^{D-1}_l}$ and ${\it i^{D}}$, and $0$ if otherwise.
 The network consists of many clusters, where a cluster is defined as a set of sites connected with each other.
-The largest cluster in the system is called the maximal cluster, and the backbone of the maximal cluster is called the trunk.
+The largest cluster in the system is called the maximal cluster, and its trunk or backbone is the set of connected sites with the highest weight-bearing capacity in the maximal cluster.